 Residents are being invited by the Mayor of Peterborough to attend the traditional opening of the Bridge Fair followed by a sausage supper.

-The Mayor of Peterborough, Councillor David Sanders, will follow the tradition of leading a procession from the Town Hall to the fair on The Embankment at 6.20pm.
+The Mayor of Peterborough, Councillor Gul Nawaz, will follow the tradition of leading a procession from the Town Hall to the fair on The Embankment at 6.20pm.

 The procession will then be led back to the Town Hall where the sausage supper will be served at 7.45pm.

-Councillor Sanders said: “This will be an excellent opportunity for people to enjoy good food and good company whilst raising money for three very worthwhile charities.
+Councillor Nawaz said: “This will be a unique opportunity for people to enjoy good food and good company whilst raising money for three very worthwhile charities.

 "The sausage supper has long been a highlight of the mayoral year and therefore tickets sell fast so don't leave it too late to book your place."

-All proceeds from the event will go towards the Mayor’s chosen charities which are Motor Neurone Disease Association, Royal Air Force Association and Salvation Army Good Neighbours Scheme.
+All proceeds from the event will go towards the Mayor’s chosen charities which are Little Miracles, Carers Trust Peterborough and Friends of Peterborough Hospitals.